-Let’s say you have a product that you no longer have for sale – maybe the product is seasonal, out of stock, or is something that you might sell again.
+Let’s say you have a product you no longer have for sale – maybe the product is seasonal, out of stock, or something you might sell again.
 In this case, you might want to use a 302 redirect to send the user to the category page.
-If the product outage is going to be for any real length of time it might not make sense to send the user to a page that they cannot order from, so you redirect them to the category page allowing them to look at similar items or products.
+If the product outage is going to be for any real length of time, it might not make sense to send the user to a page they cannot order from, so you redirect them to the category page, allowing them to look at similar items or products.

 Site Builder does not currently support the use of wildcards for URL redirection.
 As a result, you will need to enter any URLs you wish to redirect individually.